apache/flink/docs/content/docs/try-flink/datastream.md

 You can edit the `groupId`, `artifactId` and `package` if you like.
 With the above parameters, Maven will create a folder named `frauddetection` that contains a project with all the dependencies to complete this tutorial.
-After importing the project into your editor, you can find a file `FraudDetectionJob.java` (or `FraudDetectionJob.scala`) with the following code which you can run directly inside your IDE.
+After importing the project into your editor, you can find a file `FraudDetectionJob.java` with the following code which you can run directly inside your IDE.
 Try setting break points through out the data stream and run the code in DEBUG mode to get a feeling for how everything works.

 {{< tabs "start" >}}